-If an accident happens and you damage the roof, here is a temporary fix: Clean the affected area with unleaded gasoline (Caution: Flammable) and let dry.
+If an accident happens and you damage the roof, here is a temporary fix: Clean the affected area with a rag dampened with mineral spirits and let dry.
 Cover the area by overlapping layers of duct tape over the troubled area, until a permanent repair can be made by your Coachmen dealer.